Juniva616/game/README.md

 ## Validation
 ### Python code validation

-The code has passed through validation in VSCode in-built linter flake8 without any errors or warnings.
+The code has passed through validation in VSCode in-built linter flake8 without any errors.

+There are a few warnings caused by the using ASCII characters for drawing the ship.
+The ship image is an important feature that improves User Experience.

 ## Technologies Used